University of Zurich

 The origins of evolutionary innovations

 The history of life is a four billion year long history of evolutionary innovations, qualitatively new traits that benefit their carrier and provide platforms for further evolutionary change.
 Eyes, flowers, and limbs are but few examples of innovations that transformed life once they were fully formed.
 Each of them was built on many microscopic, submicroscopic, and molecular changes, some of which were innovations in their own right.
 We know myriad evolutionary innovations, fascinating case stories of natural history, but we know much less about general principles that allow life to innovate.

 Evolutionary innovations have their roots in molecular changes that affect three classes of biological systems.
 These are metabolic networks, regulatory circuits, and macromolecules, especially protein and RNA.
 We study these system classes separately, through a combination of comparative data analysis, computational modeling, and laboratory evolution, to identify common principles that underlie their ability to bring forth innovation.

 This line of work has lead us to identify several principles important for innovation.
-These principles form the basis of a theory of innovation that integrates recent knowledge about complex molecular phenotypes with more traditional Darwinian thinking.
 These principles can unify very different kinds of innovations, and capture several known features of biological innovation.
 They help explain the role of environmental change, and of an organism's robustness to such change in innovation.
 We study how these principles can help us reconcile neutralism and selectionism, as well as explain the role of phenotypic plasticity, gene duplication, recombination, and cryptic variation in innovation.
 Finally, we also ask whether these principles apply to technological innovation, and thus open the powers of biological innovation to human engineering.